phreed/dr-nlp/README.md

   * The tests are not very robust and were written to verify basic functionality.
   * Lots of little bugs.
   * Decide what to do with hyphenation (currently hyphens are treated as whitespace).
+  * The location of the tokens is stored in the named-entity-dictionary but nothing is written that contains them.
+  * Write mock classes for more completely testing the major objects.